Hydrogen breath test

 Also called: lactose breath test, SIBO breath test, fructose breath test

 The hydrogen breath test measures hydrogen gas in exhaled breath after drinking a sugar solution.
 Humans don't produce hydrogen, but gut bacteria do, when they ferment sugar that wasn't absorbed in the small intestine.
 The test diagnoses lactose intolerance, fructose malabsorption, and small intestinal bacterial overgrowth (SIBO).
-It's non-invasive, takes 2 to 3 hours, and costs £150-£300 privately or is available on the NHS via gastroenterology referral.
+It's non-invasive, takes about 2 to 3 hours, and is available on the NHS via gastroenterology referral or privately.

 How it works